Nissan Serena: Specifications

 In Japan, the sixth-generation Serena is offered in four grades levels; X, XV, Highway Star V and Luxion.
-Two engine options were available; the carried-over 2.0-litre MR20DD petrol, and the newly-developed 1.4-litre HR14DDe e-Power.
+Two engine options were available; the carried-over 2.0-litre MR20DD petrol, and the newly developed 1.4-litre HR14DDe e-Power.
 Seating capacity can be configured in either a 7- or 8-seater.

 While the X, XV and Highway Star V were returning grades from the previous generation, the Luxion grade was new for the sixth-generation.
 Based on the Highway Star V and only available as a 7-seater e-Power model, the Luxion is equipped with Nissan's ProPILOT 2.0 technology system, which features hands-free driving during highway speeds of 40 km/h or above.
 Other grades outside the Luxion were equipped with the older ProPILOT system.

-While e-Power models were initially front-wheel-drive at launch, an optional “e-4ORCE” four-wheel-drive option became available since September 2024 for all grades except the Luxion.
+While e-Power models were initially front-wheel-drive at launch, an optional “e-4ORCE” four-wheel-drive option became available since October 2024 for all grades except the Luxion.

+Facelift (2026)

+A facelifted Serena was unveiled on 18 December 2025.
+The biggest change was a redesigned front fascia, featuring a V-theme applied to the grille and headlamps.
+The aluminium wheels were also redesigned.